jlangch/venice/doc/readme/repl-advanced.md

 2.)
 Stop the REPL and restart it.

+*Note: A REPL restart with the command `!restart` is not enough.
+Stop and restart the REPL shell.*

 3.)
 To check the new REPL loadpath run the REPL `!loadpath` command:

 ```text